TheKamboy/TheKamboy/README.md

 Hello, and welcome to my GitHub Profile!

-I am a teenager trying to learn programming.
+I am a trans teenager trying to learn programming.

 I do programming in these languages currently: